LCL-CAVE/manganite/README.md

 ## Serving the application

-To serve the notebook without Jupyter, use the command `mnn serve` in your terminal.
-For available options, refer to [Panel documentation](https://panel.holoviz.org/how_to/server/index.html).
+The `mnn serve` command is a simple wrapper for the `panel serve` command.
+For available options, we refer to the [Panel documentation](https://panel.holoviz.org/how_to/server/index.html).